Events for Kids

 Hoppin’ Down The River Easter with Bourgeois The Bunny: Creole Queen

-Celebrate Easter as a family with the Creole Queen the cruise ship paddles down the Mighty Mississippi.
+Celebrate Easter as a family with the Creole Queen as the cruise ship paddles down the Mighty Mississippi.
 The cruise features a delicious lunch buffet, sweet Easter treats, and games for the little ones.

 French Quarter Festival: French Quarter